 Yates says that thankfully, the increased attention on opioid addiction has also increased awareness and conversations among doctors and the general public.

 “Physicians are wising up to the mass amount of medications that are being doled out that people are getting addicted to,” he says.
 “A lot of urgent cares aren’t even prescribing any pain medications, or if they do, it’s a prescription for a day or two, until you can go to your doctor.
 People are starting to pay attention.”

 And government agencies like Health and Human Services, the Centers for Disease Control and Prevention, and more are also turning research dollars toward new medicines to both prevent and treat opioid misuse.
 Also garnering wider research and discussion are ways to manage pain and monitor opioid use.
 Physical therapists at Texas Health are trying to combat opioid abuse by offering physical rehabilitation as an effective pain-reducing method.

 If you or a loved one feel they may be misusing opioids, Yates says there are many avenues of treatment, depending on the severity of the problem.

 “The first step is calling us at the behavioral health call center,” he explains.
 “They’ll make the appropriate referral—to us, to detox if needed, or to an addiction specialist.”

 Sometimes, clients take the first step themselves.
 Other times, it’s a family member or health professional who is concerned about that person’s well-being.
 A complimentary assessment is the first step in creating a personalized care plan.
 At Texas Health Recovery & Wellness Center you will find compassionate care from physicians on the medical staff, nurses, and licensed addiction professionals.

-To learn more about Texas Health Recovery & Wellness Center and the programs we provide, call the Texas Health Behavioral Health helpline which is always open at 682-236-6023.
+To learn more about Texas Health Recovery & Wellness Center and the programs we provide, please visit our website or call the Texas Health Behavioral Health helpline which is always open at 682-236-6023.